Software, Information Technology and R&D Tax Relief

 The beauty of software and IT is that the advances made in this sector enable innovation in all other fields.

 Software and IT has been one of the most challenging areas for HMRC’s R&D staff to deal with, especially considering that more than 65% of all R&D tax claims are from this sector with an average value of £65,199.
-Therefore, although there are many opportunities to claim R&D tax relief, HMRC scrutinises this sector’s claims much more closely than others, and has hired their own computer specialists.
+Therefore, although there are many opportunities to claim R&D tax relief, HMRC scrutinises this sector’s claims more closely than others, and has hired their own IT specialists.

 What is R&D tax credit?